Understanding Field Status

 Your team has decided to stop using the legacy_customer_id column.
 Instead of deleting the column from the database immediately, you exclude the field in Qualytics:

-3. When your database team eventually drops the column, it does not trigger a Missing status because the field is already excluded.
+legacy_customer_idare automatically excluded. - When your database team eventually drops the column, the next profile operation will not mark it as Missing because the field is already excluded.

 Scenario 2: Protecting sensitive data